 Related Post | The top 12 beaches in Greece for families

-In the South of Kefalonia lies Skala beach, a picturesque sandy beach popular with families and surrounded by the resort town of Skala.
-There are plenty of things to do in Skala.
-Take your pick of the watersports available on the beach to keep all the family happy, from jet-skis to banana boating.
+Take your pick of the watersports available on the beach to keep all the family happy, from jet-skis to sea kayaking, scuba diving and banana boating.
 There are lots of sun loungers to hire too!

 Skala beach can get crowded, but it shouldn’t be a problem due to its vast size.

-Towering above Kefalonia lies Mount Ainos on the main road between Argostoli and Sami is the tallest mountain on the Ionian islands, reaching 1628m.
+Mount Ainos is the only national park located on a Greek Island.
+The mountain is situated above Kefalonia on the main road between Argostoli and Sami is the tallest mountain on the Ionian islands, reaching 1628m.
 It’s well worth a visit, if not a quick look.
+Mount Ainos is one of Kefalonia’s top attractions.
+You can’t visit Kefalonia without seeing this stunning sight.

 It’s possible to drive to a point nearly at the summit.
-Leave your car at the transmitter station on Mount Ainos road and proceed to climb up some steps for 10 minutes to reach the top.
-The highest peak is Megs Soros.
+Leave your car at the transmitter station on Mount Ainos road and climb up some steps for 10 minutes to reach the top.
+The highest peak of the national park is Megs Soros.

-The views are sensational!
+The views from Ainos National Park are sensational, especially on a bright sunny day.
 You’ll see vast expanses of the Ionian sea and the mainland.
-There’s a vast array of flora and fauna to spot, from the fir oak and wild horses to tortoises.
+There’s a vast array of flora and fauna to spot, from the fir oak and semi-wild ponies to tortoises.

 Related Post | Best Islands in Greece for Families